 You'll have more success in changing your eating habits if you make a plan.
 The plan should include long-term and short-term goals as well as ideas for getting past barriers—things that might get in the way of changing your eating habits.

 What is your long-term goal?
 A long-term goal is something you want to reach in 6 to 12 months.
 When you have high blood pressure, the long-term goal is to lower your blood pressure and lower your risk of health problems caused by high blood pressure.
 Your doctor will give you a blood pressure goal.
-An example is to keep your blood pressure below 140/90.

 What are the short-term goals that will help you reach your long-term goal?
 Short-term goals keep you going day to day.
 They are usually goals you hope to reach tomorrow or next week.

 Look at the DASH eating plan.
 Come up with a short-term goal that looks pretty easy.
 For example, you might decide that your first short-term goal will be to eat 4 servings of vegetables every day.
 As soon as you've made those extra vegetables a habit, you can add another short-term goal.